 This may sound far-fetched; however, there are dogs (service dogs) capable of alerting their owners of illnesses.
 There is research showing that some dogs have the ability to detect a variety of serious illnesses like seizures and diabetes.
 Such dogs can detect chemicals in the bodies of their owners i.e., ketones in the breath of a diabetic person when their blood sugar is low.
 For dog owners with epilepsy, service dogs can alert of an impending seizure and get their owners out of harm's way.

-Since you have the answers to “why do dogs sleep at your feet” let’s shift our focus to whether you should encourage or discourage the behavior.
+Since you have the answers to why they do it let’s shift our focus to whether you should encourage or discourage the behavior.
 While your dog may be doing this for valid or good reasons, it can be an annoying habit.
 If you love it, well and good.
 If you don’t love the behavior, there are ways of discouraging it without “hurting” your dog’s feelings.
 Some dog training can get the job done.

 Simple actions like ignoring him/her can also ease the behavior.
 Petting your dog and rubbing his belly whenever he sleeps at your feet will affirm the behavior even if you don't like it.
 Denying him some much-needed attention will work.
 You can also reward him when he sleeps at his designated spot.